cooking calculator

 Deep dive

-This dough hydration calculator shows your current hydration and how much water to add or remove to hit a target.
-Enter flour and water weights (including preferment) and a target percent to get exact adjustments.
+This dough hydration calculator shows your current hydration and exactly how much water to add or remove to reach a target percentage.
+Enter total flour and water weights (including preferment) plus a target hydration to get precise gram adjustments.

 FAQs